What Sections Do You Need in Your Employee Handbook?

 Depending on your business, a conflict of interest could pose a serious legal situation if an employee breaks established rules or laws regarding these situations.
 If appropriate, describe what a conflict of interest is and what actions to take so no violations occur.

 This again depends on the type of company you have and how much control you feel is necessary to avoid toxic workplace environments and conflicts of interest.
-Whether its a close friendship or employees start dating, it is vital to clearly outline what level of fraternizing between coworkers is permitted.
+Whether it is a close friendship or employees start dating, it is vital to clearly outline what level of fraternizing between coworkers is permitted.
 It makes sure your company stays in accordance with employment laws.

 When hiring or promoting family members, it isn’t uncommon for accusations of favoritism to float around.
 Use this section to dictate what working relationships can or cannot exist in your organization between related employees.